cchudzicki-ocw-testing/11.165-fall-2021/content/pages/syllabus.md

 ### Extensions

-Each person is allowed to miss up to 3 problem sets and reading questions, which are assessed automatically. if you miss the midnight deadline.
-I can't give any extensions for the final paper because grades are due three days after the end of class, so plan ahead for this.
+Each person is allowed to miss up to 3 problem sets and reading questions, which are assessed automatically.
+If you miss the midnight deadline, I can't give any extensions for the final paper because grades are due three days after the end of class, so plan ahead for this.
 In cases of extreme physical or emotional circumstances, any further extensions should be requested from the [Office of the Dean of Graduate Education](http://odge.mit.edu/); if they decide that an extension is warranted, they will then send me a generic note, which preserves your privacy.

-## ADA Accommodations

-Any student who, because of a disability, may require special arrangements in order to meet course requirements should contact me as soon as possible to make necessary arrangements with MIT's [Student Disabilities Services](http://web.mit.edu/uaap/sds/index.html).

 ## Academic Integrity